Music Citation Guide (Chicago Style)

 Bibliography entry template:

 Author Last Name, First Name.
 Book Title.
-Vol. #, Subtitle if Applicable.
-City of Publication, State or Country: Publisher Name, Year of Publication.
+Vol. #, Subtitle if Applicable, edited by First Name Last Name if Applicable.
+Publisher Name, Year of Publication.

 Example of a real bibliography entry:

 Meyerbeer, Giacomo.
 The Diaries of Giacomo Meyerbeer.
-Vol. 1, 1791-1839.
-Translated, edited, and annotated by Robert Ignatius Letellier.
-Cranbury NJ: Associated University Press, 1999.
+Vol. 1, 1791-1839, translated, edited, and annotated by Robert Ignatius Letellier.
+Associated University Press, 1999.

 Part of a larger whole: Chapter, essay, or section by one author in a book that's edited by someone else